Get a quote

 Policyholder and subscriber are interchangeable terms.
 But because a reciprocal exchange is a true peer-to-peer insurance company, policyholders are often called subscribers or members.
 It’s a hat tip to the fact that when you buy a policy from a reciprocal, you are part of the company.
 You and your fellow subscribers are actually insuring each other, technically speaking.

-The Subscribers’ Advisory Committee (SAC) protects your rights as a subscriber – you can expect us to take the required surplus, manage funds based on fiduciary rules, and conform to the subscriber agreement.
-Plus, the SAC ensures you have an active presence in all that we do.
-Think of this committee as your sounding board – they listen to your feedback to guide decisions in our resources, our improvements, and our path forward.
+Plus,an SAC ensures you have an active presence in all that your insurer does.
+Think of this committee as your sounding board – they listen to your feedback to guide your insurance company’s decisions in using resources and making improvements to its processes.